Japan removes remaining tariffs on US frozen fries

-Japan recently eliminated its remaining 2.1% tariff on U.S. frozen fries (HS 2004.10) as a result of the tariff concessions secured under the US-Japan Trade Agreement.
+Japan recently eliminated the remaining 2.1% tariff on U.S. frozen fries as a result of the concessions in the US-Japan Trade Agreement.

 Japan also further reduced the tariff on flakes granules and pellets (HS 1105.20) to 6.6%, and those tariffs on other dehy lines (HS2005.20), which now range from 4% to 8.6%.
 These tariffs will be subject to ongoing annual reductions on April 1 until full elimination occurs over the course of the next seven years.